willvieira/ms_STM-managed/manuscript/manuscript.md

 This is due to three different mechanisms.
 First, it is related to the prevalence of the different forest states and the dependence of the management scenarios to these values.
 The intensity of forest management in the model is relative to the state abundance; hence 0.25% of boreal stands being enriched is much higher than 0.25% of regeneration stands being planted.
-That explains the need to increase planting intensity beyond 0.25% to increase the boreal northward range shift (Supp fig SI3).
+That explains the need to increase planting intensity beyond 0.25% to increase the boreal northward range shift (Figure S4).
 Second, management practices are not spatially organized.
 While enrichment planting is necessarily applied on boreal stands, planting is applied in regeneration stands that are distributed across the landscape.
 The third mechanism is however independent from the design of the management scenarios.